UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

 .. warning::

-   - On the login-nodes MATLAB MUST be started with the option '-singleCompThread', preventing MATLAB from using more than one thread.
+   - On the login-nodes MATLAB MUST be started with the option ``-singleCompThread``, preventing MATLAB from using more than one thread.

 **Working in MATLAB**